Trust is the most valuable—and vulnerable—asset faith leaders steward.

 Scholarship Assistance

 Up to 50% scholarships are available for all of our nonprofit executive education programs for those working in nonprofit organizations.
-All applications are initially submitted at the full list price.
-Each is reviewed by our registrar and any scholarships granted will be reflected in the amount applied to your invoice or charged to your credit card.
+All scholarship requests are reviewed by our Registrar and any scholarships granted will be reflected in the amount charged to your credit card.

 Hospitality during the Program